Richard Strange: Curating

-Strange founded the mixed-media Cabaret Futura club in Soho in 1980, which he reopened after a 30-year hiatus in 2010.
+Richard Strange founded the multidisciplinary Cabaret Futura club in Soho in 1980, which he reopened after a 30-year hiatus in 2010.
 Guest artists have included Michael Nyman, Gary Kemp, Sarah Jane Morris, Stella Duffy and boyleANDshaw.
-Cabaret Futura was subsequently commissioned to curate a number of national and international live art events, including 'New Moves-The International Festival of Live Art' in Glasgow (2011) and 'Festival of Art and Ideas' in Hay-on-Wye (2011).
+Cabaret Futura was subsequently commissioned to curate a number of national and international performances, including 'New Moves-The International Festival of Live Art' in Glasgow (2011) and 'Festival of Art and Ideas' in Hay-on-Wye (2011).

-In November 2011 Strange was invited by the Tate Gallery to curate an evening as a response to the exhibition "John Martin and The Apocalypse".
-Working with his partner Kelly Dearsley, he created Cabaret Apocalyptica, a live event with installations, performances and films, staged in Room 9 (pre-Raphaelites and 19th century masters) of Tate Britain.
+In November 2011, Strange was invited by the Tate Gallery to curate an evening as a response to the exhibition "John Martin and The Apocalypse".
+Working with his partner Kelly Dearsley, he created Cabaret Apocalyptica, a live event with installations, performances, and films, staged in Room 9 (pre-Raphaelites and 19th century masters) of Tate Britain.
 For this event Strange was joined by artists Gavin Turk, Richard Wilson and Sean Dower, plus dancer/choreographer Rene Eyre, poet Kae Tempest and singer/cellist Bonfire Madigan.

-Strange was also part of an immersive multi-disciplinary operatic collaboration with the composer Gavin Bryars called "Language is A Virus From Outer Space", based on the life and works of the American writer William S Burroughs, which received its world premiere at London's Queen Elizabeth Hall on 11 October 2014.
+Strange was also part of an immersive operatic collaboration with the composer Gavin Bryars called "Language Is A Virus From Outer Space", based on the life and works of the American writer William S Burroughs, which received its world premiere at London's Queen Elizabeth Hall on 11 October 2014.
 The multi-media work, featuring Bryars's music, Strange's texts, and contributions from artists Gavin Turk and Haroon Mirza, writers Rupert Thomson and Jeremy Reed, choreographer Luca Silvestrini, actors Richard Durden and Lloyd Owen and musicians Sarah Jane Morris, Anni Hogan and Joe Elliot of the band Def Leppard.